 I felt embarrassed for having made a fuss over “nothing” when I was sent home from Emergency with my acid reflux misdiagnosis.
 But I was also relieved!
 I’d much rather have indigestion instead of heart disease, thank you very much.

 We know that heart disease can be 20-30 years in the making.
 So I now wonder: is it possible that I had been experiencing early signs of angina all those years, brought on (as stable angina almost always is) by extreme exertion?

 We know that women can often experience what are called prodromal (early warning) symptoms of heart attack.
 As I wrote here, for example, when Arkansas researcher Dr. Jean McSweeney interviewed hundreds of female heart attack survivors, she discovered that 95 percent of the women she studied actually suspected something was very wrong in the months leading up to their attack.*

 Well, that’s months – but not years – ahead of time!

 While you ponder that possibility, consider what causes the cardiac chest pains of angina pectoris (translated as “strangling in the chest):

 My particular type of current angina is associated with that latter diagnosis.
 The debilitating pain tends to be more severe and last longer than other types of angina pain, and can also occur with severe shortness of breath, sleep problems or crushing fatigue.
-Ironically, it’s often first noticed during routine daily activities and aggravated by emotional stress.
-Simply running late for an appointment, for example, can create an avalanche of debilitating symptoms.
-I can generally manage it most days like this:
+Ironically, it’s often first noticed during routine daily activities (for me, simply walking down the frozen food aisle at the grocery store can set it off) and aggravated by emotional stress (running late for an appointment, for example, can create an avalanche of debilitating symptoms).
+I can generally manage the pain most days like this:

 - regular daily exercise (as Kentucky cardiologist Dr. John Mandrola likes to say: “You only have to exercise on the days you plan to eat!”